 The second site located on the Heredia/Alajuela border is the La Paz (Peace) Waterfall and Gardens located in Vara Blanca of Heredia.
 This awe-inspiring wildlife refuge is home to various species of jungle cats, butterflies, birds, monkeys, snakes, frogs and a magical, flowing rivers and a misty waterfall known as Peace Waterfall.
 Located next to the refuge is the lavish and majestic Peace Lodge.

 Neighbor to San Jose, Heredia, Guanacaste and Puntarenas is the scenic province of Alajuela.
 Alajuela is known as having the “best weather in the world” due to its moderate year-round temperatures and lower humidity level.
 Also home to the Juan Santamaria (“San Jose”) International Airport, Alajuela provides many opportunities for lodging and dining to suit any taste and budget.
-Not far from the airport is the recently completed City Mall, Central America’s largest mall.
+Not far from it and quickly reachable by taxi from San Jose Airport, is the recently completed City Mall, Central America’s largest mall.
 More recently, Alajuela has seen important investment in free zone parks and heavy industry companies, which has brought many employment opportunities to Alajuela.
 Another “claim to fame” for Alajuela is the area’s fresh farmer’s markets.
 While the entire country is known for its farmer’s markets, those of Alajuela are thought to be some of the best in the country.

 Alajuela is a province large in area and borders Nicaragua to the north.
 The Central Valley portion of Alajuela is thought to end in the stunning mountain/farming area of Palmares or San Ramon.
 However, the province of Alajuela also houses parts of Costa Rica’s Northern Zone where you will find the famous La Fortuna and also Tenorio National Park, home to the “too beautiful to be real” Celeste River.